The RS485 Interface in a Wireless World

 In recent years, wireless communication technology has become in embedded systems.
 Wireless technologies like Bluetooth, Wifi, and Zigbee currently have a huge presence in certain industries and have replaced wired solutions.
 This trend is obvious in commercial automation like smart homes, security systems, and IoT.

-Wireless communication solves a lot of the issues that have been troubling wired installations.
+Wireless communication solves a lot of the issues that have been troubling cable based installations.
 The cost of raw materials is increasing, which makes copper wire an expensive solution that many end users are avoiding.
 It also completely removes having to do tedious pre-installation work.
 This completely does away with all the drilling, hacking and laying down cable that we all have come to loath.

 In outdoor installations, lightning strikes are one of the main culprits for wired protocol breakdowns.
 This results in hefty repair costs and a major inconvenience.
 Costly lighting surge protectors are often installed to prolonged the lifetime of the devices in locations prone to lightning strikes.
 Alternatively, wireless repeaters have a considerably longer lifetime since they do not have data cables that can be directly exposed to lightning strikes.